 Malta Ship Registration Procedures

-The vessel is first provisionally registered under the Malta flag for six months (extendable for a further period, or periods not exceeding in the aggregate six months) during which time permanent Ship registration Malta procedure needs to be finalized.
+The vessel is first provisionally registered under the Malta flag for six months (extendable for a further period, or periods not exceeding in the aggregate six months) during which time the permanent Registration procedure needs to be finalised.

 The procedure to register a vessel is relatively straightforward.
 Requirements for provisional registration include:

-- The completion of an “Application Form for Registration”
+- The completion of an “Application Form for Malta Ship Registration”

 - An application for a “Change of Name”, if required

 - A “Declaration of Ownership” made before the Registrar

 - “Proof of Qualification” to own a Maltese ship – in the case of body corporate, the Memorandum and Articles of Association